NAlexPear/blog-runner/test/example/_posts/2015-02-16-barleycakes-and-water-and-weightlifting.md

----
-layout: posts
-author: Alex
-title: Barley Cakes and Water and Weightlifting
-date: 2015-02-16
-published: yes
----

-##Barleycakes and Water and Weightlifting
+## Barleycakes and Water and Weightlifting
-###The importance of temperament on success and survival
+### The importance of temperament on success and survival

 Happiness is a tricky thing to pin down.
 Some folks will tell you happiness happens at the extremes, in moments of indulgence.